abderrahmanbelbachir/task-manager/README.md

 ### Installation steps in a local environment

+- Clone the repository : `git clone https://github.com/abderrahmanbelbachir/task-manager.git`
-- Pull the main branch `git pull origin main`
+- You are already on the main branch
 - run `composer install`
 - run `npm install`
+- run `php artisan migrate`
 - run `php artisan serve`
 - Open your browser and navigate to `localhost:8000`